 Many organizations have bestowed honors and awards on Mrs. Pope in recognition of her generosity and humanitarian endeavors.
 These organizations include: Florida Atlantic University, Greater Miami Chamber of Commerce, Ellis Island Foundation, Rabbinical College of America, Magen David Adom, Veterans of Foreign Wars, and Albert Einstein College of Medicine.

 She was also honored by the Miami Project / Buoniconti Fund to Cure Paralysis with the prestigious Outstanding Humanitarian Award at the 37th Annual Great Sports Legends Dinner in 2022; a Woman of Distinction by Palm Beach Atlantic University; and an inductee into the Golden Baton Society of the Palm Beach Symphony.
-Most recently, in recognition of her unparalleled philanthropic endeavors in the region, the Palm Beach County Commissioners issued a proclamation declaring April 4, 2023, as Lois Pope Day.
+In recognition of her unparalleled philanthropic endeavors in the region, the Palm Beach County Commissioners issued a proclamation declaring April 4, 2023, as Lois Pope Day.

 Earlier in 2023, Families First awarded her The Harriet Goldstein Award, which annually recognizes an individual who has made an outstanding contribution to helping Palm Beach County’s most underserved children and families.
 As American Humane’s foremost champion, she was the Inaugural Recipient of the organization’s Betty White Legacy Award in 2022.
+Most recently, Lois Pope was awarded the Lifetime Achievement Award in Philanthropy by the Executive Women of the Palm Beaches Foundation at its 40th Annual Women In Leadership Awards Luncheon.

 Mrs. Pope was named a Daily Point of Life recipient by President George W. Bush, and former Secretary of State Colin Powell appointed her to the board of the Colin Powell Center for Policy Studies at City College of New York (now the Colin Powell Center for Civic and Global Leadership).
 She also serves or has served on the boards of the Foreign Policy Association, University of Miami, Palm Beach Opera, Armory Arts Center, and Florida Atlantic University.